cagilemek/cagilemek/README.md

 ### Hi!
-I'm Emek and i am trying to improve Frontend Web Development.
+I'm Emek and i am trying to improve Python.
 - <img src="https://c.tenor.com/95ycw_CgVHoAAAAC/napoleon-dynamite-wave.gif" width="auto">
 Here are some ideas to get you started: